-Caribbean sauces always bring a wave of pepper to your mouth and Scotch Bonnet sauce is one that you need to try.
-Compared to jerk chicken or curry chicken, the smell of scotch bonnet is more outstanding.
-You can smell the spice in the kitchen as quickly as you can smell Sichuan, if you ask me.
-It’s one of the many sauces I grew up adding to my meals in secondary school.
-In my family, we’re accustomed to adding the Encona brand of scotch bonnet to our food and that’s what I’m going to be using to use for this recipe.
-Honestly, I didn’t eat this growing up but at other Caribbean friend’s houses but it adds a tasty sensation with seafood.
+Caribbean sauces like scotch bonnet always bring a wave of pepper to your mouth instantly.
+Scotch bonnet is a type of Caribbean pepper and is THE pepper of the region.
+When you’re cooking with scotch bonnet in the kitchen, the smell is as outstanding.
+Econa brand is one of the many sauces I grew up adding to my meals in secondary school.
+In my family, we’re accustomed to adding this scotch bonnet flavour to our food and that’s what I’m going to be using to make this recipe.

 - 1 garlic